neurapy/DRL-Tennis/REPORT.md

 ## Learning Algorithm

-In this project, we implement a Multi-Agent version of the DDPG (Deep Deterministic Policy Gradient) algorithm to solve the Tennis environment.
+This project implement a Multi-Agent version of the DDPG (Deep Deterministic Policy Gradient) algorithm to solve the Tennis environment.
 The DDPG algorithm combines the advantages of value-based and policy-based methods, using four neural networks per agent: a Q network (the Critic), a policy network (the Actor), a target Q network, and a target policy network.
 In the Tennis environment, two agents (one per player) with seperate Replay Buffers are created.

 ### Actor Network